Paint Vinyl Siding With Confidence

 Painting Vinyl Siding with Care

-Vinyl becomes brittle over time as it loses its petroleum properties, which dissipates with extensive exposure to the sun’s ultraviolet rays.
+Vinyl becomes brittle over time as it loses its petroleum properties, dissipating with extensive exposure to the sun’s ultraviolet rays.
 Therefore, painters must be careful not to damage vinyl siding with ladder placement.

 Ladders must be placed center of the siding face.
-Doing so will minimize potential cracking and siding damages.
-It’s also essential to look for failing, or damaged areas – siding repair or replacement may be needed for specific locations.
+Doing so will minimize potential cracking and siding damage.
+It’s also essential to look for failing or damaged areas – siding repair or replacement may be needed for specific locations.

-Are there other areas on your home that consist of vinyl?
-As long as they are safe vinyl materials, you can paint the shutters and the front door along with the siding.
-Shutters and doors are focal points that can offer drastic exterior decor improvements when painted.
+Are there other areas around your home that consist of vinyl?
+As long as they are safe vinyl materials, you can paint the shutters, the front door, and the siding.
+When painted, shutters and doors are focal points that can offer drastic exterior decor improvements.

 But not all vinyl is paintable.
-It is vital to discern whether your shutters or doors consist of paintable vinyl.
-Otherwise, the paint will not adhere, causing premature paint failures such as blistering, peeling, and bubbling.
+It is vital to discern whether your shutters or doors contain paintable vinyl.
+Otherwise, the paint will not adhere, causing premature failures such as blistering, peeling, and bubbling.

 Vinyl mailbox posts and handrails are two areas that typically will not take paint very well.
 Why do these areas take paint differently?